 The Handbells of the Chapter House Choir

 The Handbells and Arrangements

 The handbells have been part of the Chapter House Choir’s Carols by Candelight concerts since the first concert by the choir over fifty years ago.
 The original concerts used Andrew Carter’s four octave set of handbells by Shaws of Bradford.
 Since then, the Chapter House Choir has been gradually building up a set of fine Whitechapel handbells.
-We are thrilled that some very generous donations in 2018 and 2019 have enabled us to order the last few bells needed to complete the three chromatic octaves.
+We are thrilled that some very generous donations in 2018 and 2019 enabled us to order the last few bells needed to complete the three chromatic octaves.

 We are also most fortunate to have an extensive library of handbell arrangements, all especially composed for the choir and the vibrant acoustic of the Chapter House of York Minster.
-The carol arrangements reflect the growing numbers of bells, with early arrangements composed for fewer bells.
+The carol arrangements reflect the growing numbers of bells, with early arrangements written for fewer bells.